 - The Big Bad Wolf: The tale of Little Red Riding Hood takes a slightly different turn.

-- Bread and Circuses: Lord Gromgard's servants love him due to the fact that while evil, he keeps them safe and well-fed.
+- Bread and Circuses: Lord Gromgard's servants love him; although he's evil, he keeps them safe and well-fed.

 - Camera Centering